Managing Card Payments

 • CAPTURE: confirmation of capture

-• CANCEL, REFUND, CHARGEBACK: post-payment lifecycle events
+• CANCEL, REFUND, CHARGEBACK: post-payment lifecycle events (see Refunds for full and partial refund details)

 All webhooks: